A Beginner’s Guide to Decentralized Social Media - Mastodon

 Mastodon is a social networking platform designed to offer an alternative to mainstream services like X, Bluesky or Threads.
 It allows users to post short messages, follow others, and engage in discussions without being subjected to trackers, intrusive ads or algorithm-driven feeds.

 Instead of relying on a single company to dictate the rules, Mastodon is operated by independent communities, each with its own guidelines and moderation policies.
-This means that you can have more control over your own experience, from choosing a server that aligns with your values to curating your own timeline free from corporate influence.
+From selecting a server that shares your values to creating your own timeline free from corporate influence, this implies that you can have greater control over your own experience.

 How to Get Started